pgayeeL4/2DGraphicsRayTrace/README.md

 # 2DGraphicsRayTrace

-Using libgdx and the box2d, this project aioms to explore shadows and light on a strictly 2D plane
+Using libgdx and the box2d, this project aims to explore shadows and light on a strictly 2D plane